Baku Reviews: Part 6 (Slovakia-Ukraine)

 NEXT TIME: Holy Poli Genova, Baku is close!!
 It’s well and truly time I reviewed the final six songs from Azerbaijan, France, Germany, Italy, Spain and the UK.

-Posted on May 14, 2012, in Eurovision 2012, Reviews and tagged Baku, Be My Guest, Don't Close Your Eyes, Eurovision 2012, Gaitana, Loreen, Max Jason Mai, reviews, Sinplus, Slovakia, Slovenia, Sweden, Turkey, Ukraine.
+Posted on May 14, 2012, in ESC + JESC Reviews, Eurovision 2012 and tagged Baku, Be My Guest, Don't Close Your Eyes, ESC + JESC Reviews, Eurovision 2012, Gaitana, Loreen, Max Jason Mai, Sinplus, Slovakia, Slovenia, Sweden, Turkey, Ukraine.
 Bookmark the permalink.
 15 Comments.